Skip to Main Content

 How can I lower my mortgage payment?

 Mortgage payments consist of four parts, or PITI: principal, interest, taxes (property) and insurance (homeowners and/or private mortgage insurance).
-Lowering them means addressing one or more of these elements.
+To lower mortgage payments means addressing one or more of these elements.
 When it comes to the first two — the key components of the loan itself — there are essentially two ways to make your payments more affordable: getting a lower interest rate or getting a longer loan term.
+Options to reduce mortgage payments include:

 1. Refinance to lower your payment

-Refinancing involves replacing your current mortgage with a new one; in a basic rate-and-term refinance, your new loan offers a lower interest rate, and perhaps a longer term (lifespan) as well.
+Refinancing involves replacing your current mortgage with a new one.
+In a basic rate-and-term refinance, your new loan offers a lower interest rate, a longer term or both.

-You also should ensure your current mortgage has no prepayment penalty.
-Many do, especially if the mortgage originated less than three years ago.
+• Penalties for paying your home off early.
+Many mortgages come with a prepayment penalty, especially if the mortgage originated less than three years ago.
 If it does, refinancing to lower your payment may not make sense.

-If you don’t qualify for a lower rate, you can buy one — by purchasing mortgage discount points.
-A form of prepaid interest, each mortgage point is the equivalent of 1 percent of the amount principal amount, and shaves 0.25 percent off the interest rate.
-You pay for your points upfront, when you close on the loan.
+If you don’t qualify for a lower rate, you can buy one by purchasing mortgage discount points.
+A form of prepaid interest, each mortgage point is the equivalent of 1 percent of the principal amount and shaves 0.25 percent off the interest rate.

 2. Recast your mortgage